yssource/crp/src/idioms/constructors.md

 ## Storage allocation vs initialization

-The actual construction of a structure or enum value in Rust occurs where the structure construction syntax `A { ... }` is, after the evaluation of the expressions for the fields.
+In Rust, the actual construction of a structure or enum value occurs where the structure construction syntax `ThreadPool { ... }` is, after the evaluation of the expressions for the fields.

-A significant implication of this difference is that storage is not allocated for a struct in Rust at the point where the constructor method (such as `Person::with_age`) is called, and in fact is not allocated until after the values of the fields of a struct have been computed (in terms of the semantics of the language &mdash; the optimizer may still avoid the copy).
-Therefore there is no easy way in Rust to write the C++ example above where the class stores a pointer to itself upon construction (this requires tools like [`Pin`](https://doc.rust-lang.org/std/pin/struct.Pin.html) and [`MaybeUninit`](https://doc.rust-lang.org/std/mem/union.MaybeUninit.html)).
+A significant implication of this difference is that storage is not allocated for a struct in Rust at the point where the constructor method (such as `ThreadPool::with_threads`) is called, and in fact is not allocated until after the values of the fields of a struct have been computed (in terms of the semantics of the language &mdash; the optimizer may still avoid the copy).
+Therefore there is no straightforward way in Rust to translate patterns such as a class which stores a pointer to itself upon construction (in Rust, this requires tools like [`Pin`](https://doc.rust-lang.org/std/pin/struct.Pin.html) and [`MaybeUninit`](https://doc.rust-lang.org/std/mem/union.MaybeUninit.html)).

 ## Fallible constructors

-In C++ the only way constructors can indicate failure is by throwing exceptions.
+In C++, the primary way constructors can indicate failure is by throwing exceptions.
 In Rust, because constructors are normal static methods, fallible constructors can instead return `Result` (akin to `std::expected`) or `Option` (akin to `std::optional`).